fijcj/term3-assignment/README.md

 `clang++ ./queens.cpp -o ./queens`

 ### Windows
-You will probably need Visual Studio and it's MSVC compiler Open the file with Visual Studio and let it compile
+You will probably need Visual Studio and its MSVC compiler Open the file with Visual Studio and let it compile

 I recommend using MinGW, if you already have this setup, run